KongMint/Pizza_Web/README.md

-This is a project on an online pizza website.
-The website includes a login function, registration, added shopping cart, and searching for products.
+This is a personal project on delivering an online pizza website that can serve multiple platforms.
+The website includes a login function, registration, added shopping cart, checkout, and searching for products.
+Front-End technologies: HTML, Tailwindcss, ReacJS, Redux.
 Live App: https://pizza-web-gamma.vercel.app/